HolmesLab/holmeslab/docs/Experiments/flywheel.md

         },
 ```

-## Command Line
+## Download Files

-- set up a command line interface
-- initials > profile > flywheel CLI  Classic > download Classic CLI > setup API key (copy it while it’s there, it will never be visible again) > use command line to export your project in bids format
-    - you can do this on amarel and export directly to amarel
+The command line is where you can download BIDS files to Amarel/local computers, as well as download individual subjects or acquisitions quickly.

+See how to set up and use it on the [Flywheel CLI Tutorial](https://holmeslab.github.io/holmeslab/docs/Experiments/flywheel-cli/).

-## Add Additional Documents
+## Add Files to Projects/Sessions/Subjects

 - ‘ad-hoc’ upload
 - can add any type of file to a dataset

 ## Flywheel Storage & Pipeline - only put active CAHBIR center data

-- no restrictions for the amount of data
+- No restrictions for the amount of data
-- but we’re charged for the data since it’s stored in google cloud
+- But we’re charged for the data since it’s stored in google cloud
-- but in general it won’t cause a problem
+- In general it won’t cause a problem
-- Can keep all your data on flywheel
+- Can keep all your scanning data on flywheel
-    - more likely to stay stable than stuff you take off and put on amarel
+    - More likely to stay stable than stuff you take off and put on amarel
 - After every session of fMRI scanning at CAHBIR the scan tech is going to automatically send data from the scanner to flywheel
     - multi-band multi-echo will go up but will go up a little later since Jeff has to do another step
     - compress-sensing MP2Rage